anoopsarkar/compilers-class/decafspec.md

 These are semantic errors that can occur when using statements in Decaf.

 - There are no restrictions on the type of `main` but a return statement inside main must match the return type of `main`.
 Always emitting `int` as the return type for `main` is safe.
 - Assigning a scalar to an array is considered a type mismatch.
 - The following produce undefined behaviour, but must not produce compile time semantic errors:
     - Using the value of any uninitialized scalar variable or array element
     - A function with no return statement is equivalent to ending the function with a return statement that has no expression: `return;`
-    - Assigning to an array cell at an invalid index
+- Assigning to an array cell at an invalid index can either produce a compile-time or runtime error.
 - Any bool argument to a integer parameter must be converted while keeping its value, not just for `print_int`.
 - Passing a argument to a function parameter with a different type is a semantic error except for the special case of passing a `bool` as an `int`.
 - Declaring an array of size less than or equal to zero is a semantic error.
 - Assignment to a function parameter is valid and should change the value as for a local variable.